Scaremonger/homescan/README.md

     The script will attempt to identify your address, but this can be used to override this behaviour The subnet mask of your network
     Default: 255.255.255.0

+[messages]
+added=
+    The message posted to EVENT topic when new device discovered
+    default: ADDED
+offline=
+    The message posted to STATUS topic when script is offline .OR.
+    The message posted to EVENT topic when device reaches offline duration.
+    Default: DOWN
+online=
+    The message posted to STATUS topic when script is online .OR.
+    The message posted to EVENT topic when device is online.
+    Default: UP
+leave=
+    The message posted to EVENT topic when a device reaches reaper duration
+    Default: LEAVE
+sleep=
+    The message posted to EVENT topic when a device reaches timeout duration
+    Default: SLEEP
+updated=
+    The message posted to EVENT topic when a device IP or hostname changes
+    Default: UPDATED
+wake=
+    The message posted to EVENT topic when a device wakes after SLEEP
+    Default: WAKE

 # Updating to latest version